Lou Gehrig Memorial Award

-Twenty-eight winners of the Lou Gehrig Memorial Award are members of the National Baseball Hall of Fame.
+Twenty-nine winners of the Lou Gehrig Memorial Award are members of the National Baseball Hall of Fame.
 The inaugural winner was Alvin Dark.
 Curt Schilling (1995) and Shane Victorino (2008) received the award for working with the ALS Association and raising money for amyotrophic lateral sclerosis (ALS).
 The disease took Gehrig's life and is eponymously known as "Lou Gehrig's disease".
 Mike Timlin won the award in 2007 for his efforts in raising awareness and finding a cure for ALS, which took his mother's life in 2002.

 Winners of the Lou Gehrig Memorial Award have undertaken a variety of different causes.
 Many winners, including Rick Sutcliffe, Barry Larkin, Mark McGwire, Todd Stottlemyre and Derek Jeter, worked with children in need.
 Jeter assisted children and teenagers in avoiding drug and alcohol addiction through his Turn 2 Foundation, while Sutcliffe visited disabled children in hospitals and bestowed college scholarships to underprivileged juveniles through his foundation.
-Other winners devoted their work to aiding individuals who had a specific illness, such as Albert Pujols, whose daughter suffers from Down syndrome, and who devoted the Pujols Family Foundation to helping those with the disorder, and Ryan Zimmerman, who established the ziMS Foundation to raise money for multiple sclerosis, the disease which afflicts his mother.
+Other winners devoted their work to aiding individuals who had a specific illness, such as Albert Pujols, whose daughter has Down syndrome, and who devoted the Pujols Family Foundation to helping those with the disorder, and Ryan Zimmerman, who established the ziMS Foundation to raise money for multiple sclerosis, the disease which afflicts his mother.

 Winners

 Alvin Dark won the inaugural Lou Gehrig Memorial Award in 1955.

 Cal Ripken Jr., the 1992 winner, surpassed Gehrig's record for consecutive games played three years later.

 Derek Jeter, the 2010 winner, broke Gehrig's record for most hits as a member of the New York Yankees the year before.

-Paul Goldschmidt is the most recent player to win the award.
+Bobby Witt Jr. is the most recent player to win the award.